britram/rains-prototype/draft-trammell-rains-protocol.md

-For a given {subject, zone, context, type} tuple, multiple Singular Assertions can be valid at a given point in time; the union of the object values of all of these Singular Assertions is considered to be the set of valid values at that point in time.
+For a given {subject, zone, context, type} tuple, multiple Singular Assertions can be valid at a given point in time; the union of the object values of all of these Singular Assertions is considered to be the set of valid values for that type at that point in time.

+A Singular Assertion's objects array MAY be empty.
+If the only assertion valid for a given {subject, zone, context} tuple at a given point in time is such a Singular Assertion, this is to be interpreted as a statement that a name exists at that point in time, but that it is not mapped to any object.

 ### Semantic of nonexistence proofs {#antiassertions}